dylanrathbone/CsvToJson/README.md

 Below are the steps required for incorporating a new file generator into the tool:

 <ul>
-<li>Write your generator, below is a simulated XML generator...
+<li>Write your generator, below is a simulated XML generator
 </li>